Reed-CompBio/Graphery/RFCs/user_server_api.md

 The field `id` is the id of the graph element.
 The field is facilitate the interaction with the Cytoscape module.

 The item is `property` which is a graph-element-specific item.
 That is, only graph elements have this item.
 The `property` contains the properties that's needed to be displayed on the tooltips in the Cytoscape window.
 Currently, the value of the `property` mapping should only be a string or a number.

+The `python_id` field is to collect the result of `id()` of the object.
+When there is a recursive structure, the repeated objects can refer to the previous object.

 The `accesses` contains a list of accessed values from some function calls.
 If a function is marked with a decorator `look_at`, the return value of the function will be recorded.